What is your most valuable asset?

 A long-term goal that requires a strategic focus

 We’ve given you four great action steps, but maximizing the value of your greatest asset – your business – is a big task.
-It a project that takes time and a strategic focus to achieve.
+It is a project that takes time and a strategic focus to achieve.

 How do you keep your focus on this long-term goal while you are putting out fires and keeping your business running day-to-day?
 Consider adding a coach to your business team.